ForestManagementGeodatabase/FMG-StandWalk/README.md

 ### Download the toolbox
 The code in the FMG-StandWalk repository contains all of the files needed to use this ArcGIS toolbox.

+* In the "Releases" section above on the right side of the page, click the green "latest" link.
-* Use the green "Clone or download" button above to download a ZIP archive of the toolbox.
+* On the latest release page, use the "Source code (zip)" link to download a ZIP archive of the toolbox.
 * Unzip the archive to your project folder.
 * In `ArcMap` or `ArcGIS Pro`, navigate to the folder where you just unzipped the archive and you are ready to use the `StandWalk` ArcGIS toolbox.